CS425-Spring-2023-CourseProject/RealEstate_Management_Application/README.md

 - **Mitansh Chaudhari**
   - 🌐 [LinkedIn](https://linkedin.com/in/mit01)
   - 📧 [Email](mailto:mchaudhari1@hawk.iit.edu)
   - Education: Bachelor of Science in Computer Science, Specialization in Distributed and Cloud Computing, Illinois Institute of Technology

+## License 📜

+This project is licensed under the terms of the MIT license.